calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

     - Ensembles of models
     - Causal reasoning from data
 - This chapter outlines a number of other techniques that can be employed

+## Chapter 13: Data Science and Business Strategy
+- Fundamental concepts:
+    - Our principles as the basis of success for a data driven business
+    - Acquiring and sustaining competitive advantage via DS
+    - Importance of careful curation of DS capability
+- This chapter covers a variety of topics including advice for DS managers, talent gap in DS, how to attract and keep talent, and how to keep teams on track